Klipper3d/klipper/docs/TMC_Drivers.md

 generally needs motor power before it can communicate with the micro-controller.

+If this error occurs after flashing Klipper for the first time, then the stepper driver may have been previously programmed in a state that is not compatible with Klipper.
+To reset the state, remove all power from the printer for several seconds (physically unplug both USB and power plugs).

 Otherwise, this error is typically the result of incorrect UART pin wiring or an incorrect Klipper configuration of the UART pin settings.